Undergraduate Catalog

 Health Promotion and Wellness

 The Office of Health Promotion and Wellness leads efforts to develop a community that supports balanced and healthy lifestyles.
 The staff are committed to helping students gain the knowledge and skills necessary to make informed decisions regarding personal health and well-being.
-We encourage students to be mindful and to take responsibility for themselves in all areas of wellness.
+We encourage students to be mindful and to make choices that support community health and well-being.
 Health Promotion and Wellness staff collaborate with campus and area resources to provide support and prevention education on an array of issues that typically concern Lewis & Clark students.

 Health Center

 The Health Center provides medical services to all students attending the undergraduate, graduate, or law schools.
-Services include diagnosis and treatment for medical conditions, routine physicals, gynecological care, prescriptions, laboratory services, immunizations (including travel immunizations), travel prescriptions, maintenance allergy injections, and referrals to medical specialists in the Portland area.
+Services include diagnosis and treatment of acute and chronic medical conditions, routine physicals, gynecological care, prescriptions, laboratory services, immunizations, administration of maintenance allergy injections, and referrals to medical specialists in the Portland area.
 Medical consultations and examinations are free.
-Charges apply for immunizations, allergy injections, medications, laboratory tests, medical procedures, medical equipment, and missed appointments.
+Charges apply for laboratory tests, medications, immunizations, allergy injection administration, medical procedures, medical equipment, and missed appointments.
 The Health Center does not bill insurance, but provides a receipt of charges, which students may submit to their insurance plan.
 Medical records are strictly confidential and are not released without the student’s written consent.

 Student Health Insurance